 The potato cooks down and breaks up thickening the stew.
 Once cooked I put the chicken back in with some bell pepper and green onion and left it on a low simmer for a while.

-Son, Joe came by for supper and bonded with his new fuzzy brother Bo.I was having so much fun visiting, I forgot to take a plated picture of the chicken, potato stew, so you just gonna hafta take my word on it.
+Son, Joe came by for supper and bonded with his new fuzzy brother Bo.I was having so much fun visiting, I forgot to take a "plated" picture of the bbq'd chicken, Cajun potatoes, and Peg's gumbo, so you just gonna hafta take my word on it.
 It was so good you would swear it was cooked in the woods.